0mar32/WallaMarvel/README.md

 - It is work in progress on brach `MRVL-16/feature/added-ci`
 - I am using Github Actions
 - The file is structured with steps that the workflow would do when a Job runs
 - Just created one to run all the tests including the UITests with any PR review, but ideally in real world, I would makes only unit tests runs with PR review and UITests to run only before the release or at scheduled times

+## Improvements & Considerations
+- Use a dependency injection (DI) container to configure and share dependencies.
+- Use tools like `Sourcery` to auto-generate helpers (e.g., .sample() factories and mocks).
+- Add localization support.
+- Implement a shared-element transition when opening the Heroes detail screen, animating the image into the destination view.
+- Modularize UI tests—move them out of the app target.
+- Add a linter such as SwiftLint.